choria-legacy/marionette-collective/website/security.md

 initiated a request.

 This caller is used later during Authorization and Auditing.

+The plugin secures the TTL and Message Time properties of the message making sure someone cannot intercept, tamper and replay these messages.

 This plugin comes with a significant setup, maintenance and performance overhead if all you need is to securely identify users use the SSL security plugin instead.